-- 28. The Inquiry recommended18 that the IGD would: - a. investigate, either on his or her own motion or by way of a reference, and report on particular operational activities of the NZDF to ascertain whether they were conducted lawfully and with propriety; and - investigate and report on such other matters requiring independent scrutiny as are referred to it by the Minister of Defence, the CDF, the Secretary or the Defence and Foreign Affairs Select Committee of Parliament.19 - 29.
-Analysis has been undertaken on the basis that the IGD should be able to investigate any matters relating to the NZDF on referral of the Minister of Defence, CDF or the Secretary.
-It would also have the ability to undertake investigations on its own motion into "particular operational activities".
-In effect, all activities of the NZDF would be within the IGD's scope, but its focus would be on particular operational activities, because they present the greatest risks (such as undermining public confidence in the NZDF or reputational costs to New Zealand) if something goes wrong or there are concerns about the accuracy of information provided to ministers. - 30.
-The ability to undertake investigations into other matters on referral ensures that separate inquiries20 need not be established.
-It also has the benefit of future-proofing the IGD role by ensuring that a wide range of activities, including those that are taken on by the NZDF in the future or that substantially change over time have the potential to be investigated by the IGD on request. - 31.
-The scope of the IGD would not include the activities of Veterans Affairs New Zealand, which is accountable to the Minister of Veterans Affairs, and operates primarily under the requirements of the Veterans Support Act 2014.
+- 32. The Inquiry recommended23 that the IGD would: - a. investigate, either on his or her own motion or by way of a reference, and report on particular operational activities of the NZDF to ascertain whether they were conducted lawfully and with propriety; and - investigate and report on such other matters requiring independent scrutiny as are referred to it by the Minister of Defence, the Chief of Defence Force (CDF), the Secretary of Defence or the Defence and Foreign Affairs Select Committee of Parliament.24 - 33.
+Analysis has been undertaken on the basis that the IGD should be able to investigate any matter relating to the NZDF on referral of the Minister of Defence, CDF or the Secretary of Defence (except Veterans' Affairs).
+25 It would also have the ability to undertake investigations on its own motion into "particular operational activities".
+Targeted consultation undertaken broadly supported this approach.
+26 In effect, all activities of the NZDF would be within the IGD's scope, but its focus would be on particular operational activities, because they present the greatest risks (such as undermining public confidence in the NZDF or reputational costs to New Zealand) if something goes wrong or there are concerns about the accuracy of information provided to Ministers. - 34.
+The ability to undertake investigations into other matters on referral ensures that separate inquiries27 need not be established.
+It also has the benefit of future-proofing the IGD's role by ensuring that a wide range of activities, including those that are taken on by the NZDF in the future or that substantially change over time have the potential to be investigated by the IGD on request. - 35.
+Some submitters28 during targeted consultation recommended that the FADTC should be able to refer matters to the IGD.
+Additional analysis undertaken indicates this is not necessary.
+FADTC has the ability and strong powers to undertake its own inquiries and therefore is not reliant on another body (like the IGD) to undertake investigations on its behalf.
+There is nothing to prevent FADTC from bringing matters to the IGD's attention. - 36.
 The IGD would not be concerned with the activities of foreign partners, coalitions or international entities or domestic agencies that the NZDF may work with.
-However, the actions of the NZDF as part of, or resulting from, working with international partners and domestic agencies would fall within the scope of the IGD.
+However, the actions of the NZDF as part of, or resulting from, working with international partners and